Ufouria: The Saga 2

 Ufouria: The Saga 2 is a 2024 platformer developed and published by Sunsoft.
 It is a sequel to the 1991 Nintendo Entertainment System title Ufouria: The Saga.
 The game was released in March 2024 and received positive reviews from critics.
 In Japan, the Ufouria series is known as Hebereke.

 Gameplay

 Ufouria: The Saga 2 is a platformer with Metroidvania and roguelike elements.
 It serves as a reboot of 1991's Ufouria: The Saga.
 The player can unlock and play as 4 characters (Hebe, Ō-Chan, Sukezaemon, and Jennifer) who all have different purchasable abilities/attributes that reward the player with new gameplay opportunities in levels.
 Stages from the original game now have randomized elements every time you enter.

 Sunsoft described the game as an "authentic evolution of the original Ufouria".

-Development
+Development and Release

 In October 2023, the game was announced for release in early 2024.
 The next month, it was announced that the game would release for Microsoft Windows and Nintendo Switch on February 29, 2024 in Japan.
-In January 2024, it was announced that the game would release for all current generation platforms on March 1, 2024 in the rest of the world.
+In January 2024, it was announced that the game would release for all current generation platforms worldwide on March 1, 2024.

-Sunsoft worked with real felt models while developing the game.